chrisalexander/blog/_posts/2010-10-11-end-of-one-adventure-the-start-of-another.md

 ---
 layout: post
-heading: 'End of one adventure; the start of another'
+heading: 'End of one adventure, the start of another'
 categories: uni
 ---